dhiway/cord/origin/orbis/pallets/dotns/README.md

 Resolver values remain references rather than duplicated domain state.
 Runtime-configured O(1) validators reject unknown subject commitments, non-live attestations, and unknown content commitments before a name record is changed.
-Orbis wires the subject and attestation validators to the native attestation pallet and the content validator to the Bulletin transaction ledger.
+Orbis wires the subject and attestation validators to the native attestation pallet and the content validator to the Orbis Storage transaction ledger.